nats-io/nats.deno/README.md

 the developer to activate them.
 However, the work is related to accessing these resources on the platform they are working with.

-After the data, is read, you can use one of these functions in your code to generate the authenticator and assign it to the `authenticator` property of the `ConnectionOptions`:
+After the data is read, you can use one of these functions in your code to generate the authenticator and assign it to the `authenticator` property of the `ConnectionOptions`: